 Allergies are just something that you’ll have to live with for the rest of your life.
 Lucky for you, there are medications that you can take to help curb the symptoms whenever your allergies act up.

 Below are tips that you can follow to minimize allergies, regardless of the season.

 - Try to avoid upholstered bed frames.
 Go for wood or metal.
 They’re less likely to have dust mites and are much easier to clean.

 - Wash bedding in hot water.
 If possible, do the same for your clothes as well, especially if it’s your first time cleaning out dust mites in your house.
 Dust mites can survive cold water, even after intense washing.

 - Change sheets and pillowcases at least once a week.
 Comforters and bedspreads should be changed at least every month.

 - Look into using electric blankets to try and help reduce the humidity on your bed.

-- Vacuum upholstery, including your mattresses and sofas, at least twice a year.
+- Vaccuum upholstery, including your mattresses and sofas, at least twice a year.
 Ideally, you’ll want to do it in late winter and early spring.